RATESResearch/GeoNode/src/euidev/infrastructure/index.rst

 * waterwizard-app
 * rgvflood-app

 with nominal use, the cluster scaled to 9.75 :term:`vCPU` and 38.2 GB of memory.
 With one :term:`vCPU` being roughly equivalent to one hardware core, this is similar in capacity to a single standard bare-metal server.
-With the integration of user-applications (e.g. RTHS Data API and Flood Wizard), along with anticipated end-user access and demand, horizontal scaling needs are expected to quadruple at a minimum.+
+With the integration of user-applications (e.g. RTHS Data API and Flood Wizard), along with anticipated end-user access and demand, horizontal scaling needs are expected to quadruple at a minimum.

 CloudSQL
 --------